OpenWGA 7.4 - Query languages reference

 Treatment of list properties

 Some properties do not consist of single values but are effectively a list of values or objects.
-The individual values of those lists are either addressable by specifying a numeric index or a text descriptor.
+The individual values of those lists are either addressable by specifying a numeric index or a text descriptor, depending on the list type.
 You can specify this index by appending it to the property name in square brackets.
 For example the "keywords" property is a list indexed by numbers:

 content.keywords = 'Hamburg'